 The specific aims of the Training Core are to: 1) provide high quality interdisciplinary biomedical and environmental science training, education and mentoring experiences to diverse trainees at the institutions participating in the PROTECT program; 2) extend applicable PROTECT training experiences to the greater SRP community; and 3) serve as the coordination point for training activities with, and trainee participation in, the Community Engagement and Research Translation Cores.
 Meeting these aims entails development of an effective Training Core program that:

-- Understand and integrate the problems and concepts of health impacts assessment of contaminated systems, contaminant detection, fate and transport, exposure routes, remediation, and information management;
+- enables trainees to understand and integrate the problems and concepts of health impacts assessment of contaminated systems, contaminant detection, fate and transport, exposure routes, remediation, and information management;

-- Develop competence in the applied methods underlying research core activities; and
+- develops trainee competence in the applied methods underlying research core activities;

-- Advance their technical, professional and personal skills/knowledge/attitudes to motivate and prepare them for successful careers in these fields.
+- advances trainee technical, professional and personal skills/knowledge/attitudes to motivate and prepare them for successful careers in these fields;

 - provides opportunities for our trainees to participate in and contribute to CEC and RTC activities;

 - promotes environmental health fields to underrepresented populations through recruitment activities; and

 - serves as a resource for the RTC for training opportunities to the greater SRP community.